KHEngineering/RoboRio/faq/roborio.md

 When asked for a password leave it blank and hit `enter`

-Using SSH, you will have terminal access to the RoboRio Linux filesystem and can run linux based commands, create/delete files or folders etc and execute programs.
+Using SSH, you will have terminal access to the RoboRio Linux filesystem and can run linux based commands, create/delete files or folders etc and execute and stop programs and services on the RoboRio.

 ###SFTP
 1. Add a SFTP client to your web browswer.
 [Filezilla client](https://filezilla-project.org/) is freeware